arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 \end{bmatrix}.
 $$

-$P$ renders the 3D scene in perspective on the image plane.
-However, we humans and also cameras can not perceive the whole scene.
-What can be perceived are bounded regions.
-In the literature there are two volume one
+$P$ renders the entire 3D scene in perspective on the image plane even though we humans and by consequence cameras can not see the whole scene.
+This limitation or *field of view* is modeled by a bounding region in front of the camera.
+In the literature on image projection there are two types view volumes presented:

+1. The *view frustum*, pictured below in Figure #1; and it pairs with perspective projection.
+Points in a frustum bounded scene are meant to be projected onto the near face, at $z=-n$, along lines through the origin.

 <figure>
 <div align="center">